tsoftwareinc/libshogi/README.md

    We do not suppose libshogi to be used with frequent copying operation about the position.
-If the cost of copying is still an issue in your program, you can make the context cache* TLS.
+If the cost of copying is still an issue in your program, you can make the context cache^1 TLS.
    Using TLS, there is some performance penalty because you have to check the address each time you access it.
 To do this, you may specify this option as: